What I do

 Hello!
 I'm a researcher in computational biophysics at the University of Colorado at Boulder.
 I write analysis software and run simulations of active nematic liquid crystals on the Summit super computing cluster.
 Here's my group's website for fun details.
 I will be graduating this year with a bachelor's degree (my second!) in Physics.

-In addition to living in Boulder, I also live in Osaka, Japan, where my wife works full time.
-I go back a couple of times year for a few months and she visits me, too.
-Since starting my physics degree, I made some connections back in Japan and that led to an internship at the Nara Institute of Science and Technology (NAIST).
+Now that I have completed my coursework in Boulder, I have moved back to Osaka, Japan, where my wife works full time.
+While I was in Colorado, I made some connections back in Japan and that led to an internship at the Nara Institute of Science and Technology (NAIST).

 I'm a big fan of throwing oneself into unfamiliar circumstances and learning how to thrive.
 That is what was appealing about moving to Japan; I wanted to see how quickly I could learn the language and jive with the culture.
 (My wife can be the judge of my success.
-Also check out the Japanese version of this site that I made!)
-Since forever ago, I had always loved reading about physics in popular magazines and books, but never thought I could handle the heavy math required to master to subject.
+Also check out the Japanese version of this site that I made.)
+I had always loved reading about physics in popular magazines and books, but never thought I could handle the heavy math required to master the subject.
 I figured that since I had learned how to live in a foreign country, I could learn physics.
-I took online math and physics courses while working and then applied and got accepted to CU.
-Now I'm working on an honor's thesis in computational biophysics and taking a graduate-level General Relativity course.
-I also picked up some programming skills along the way in my biophysics research group.
+I took online math and physics courses while working full time and then applied and was accepted to CU Boulder.
+I have since finished an honor's thesis in computational biophysics, completed a graduate-level course in gravitational theory (received an A), obtained magna cum laude, and joined the national honors society, Phi Beta Kappa.
+I also picked up some programming skills in my biophysics research group.
 Needless to say, my middle school self would be stoked to know that I didn't quit on doing physics!

 Biophysics Research Group, Boulder, Research Assistant

 December 2015 - Present